theflyingwolves/slidingPanel/README.md

 slidingPanel
 ============

 A Javascript library that mimics the sliding panel for a given database.
+It incorporates smooth animation using animate.css, and auto adjust the number of items according to the window size so that the content does not flow out of the screen.

 <h1>How To Use The Library</h1>
 To use the library, you will need the following dependencies: